Haefliger cohomology of complete Riemannian foliations: Introduction

-We will apply Theorem~\ref{thm:masa} to show certain duality of Haefliger cohomology of uniform complete Riemannian foliations to extend duality, known in the case where $M$ is compact.
-For this purpose, we extend the well known duality between $\widehat{H}^{\bt}_{c}(\Tr \F;\E)$ and the basic cohomology to complete Riemannian foliations with flat vector bundles. \begin{thm} For a manifold $M$ with a complete Riemannian foliation $\F$ and a flat vector bundle $(\E,\nabla)$, we have $\widehat{H}^{\bt}_{c}(\Tr \F;\E) \cong H^{n-\bt}(M,\F;\E^{*} \otimes \Om_{\nu})^{*}$, where $\Om_{\nu}$ is the orientation bundle of $TM/T\F$ and $H^{\bt}(M,\F;\E^{*} \otimes \Om_{\nu})$ is the basic cohomology of $(M,\F)$ with values in $\E^{*} \otimes \Om_{\nu}$. \end{thm} In the case where $\E$ is trivial, it is already known~\cite[p.\ 598]{AlvarezLopezMasa2008}.
-In the case where $M$ is compact, more general duality for the whole spectral sequence associated to Riemannian foliations was proved by \'{A}lvarez L\'{o}pez~\cite{AlvarezLopez1989b}.
-We will illustrate Theorem~\ref{thm:dfol} with some examples of Lie foliations in Section~\ref{sec:exam}.
+where $\Om_{\nu}$ is the orientation bundle of $TM/T\F$. \end{thm} In the case where $\E$ is trivial, \eqref{eq:dual1} is known~\cite[p.~598]{AlvarezLopezMasa2008}.
+In the case where $M$ is compact, more general duality for the whole spectral sequence associated to Riemannian foliations was proven by \'{A}lvarez L\'{o}pez~\cite{AlvarezLopez1989b} and Dom\'{i}nguez \cite{Dominguez1998}.
+As mentioned above, it is well known that Haefliger cohomology is a part of the spectral sequence associated with $\F$.

+Theorems~\ref{thm:masa} and~\ref{thm:dfol} imply the duality between Haefliger cohomology and basic cohomology of Riemannian foliations.
+Combining this duality with known results on basic cohomology, we can compute $H^{\bt}_{c}(\Tr \F;\E)$ as follows.
+Let $\P$ be the Sergiescu's orientation sheaf of $(M,\F)$, which was introduced in~\cite[Section~1]{Sergiescu1985}.
+Here $\P = (\wedge^{\rank \mathcal{C}} \mathcal{C})^{+} \otimes \mathcal{O_{\nu}}$, where $(\wedge^{\rank \mathcal{C}} \mathcal{C})^{+}$ is the flat real line bundle obtained by taking the absolute value of the determinant of the Molino's commuting sheaf.
+Note that, since $\P$ has basic holonomy (see \cite{AlvarezLopez1996}), if $\F$ is complete, then so is $\P$.